Thomas-Sunil/CODTECH-Task2/README.md

 # Linear Regression on California Housing Dataset

+**Name:** Thomas Sunil
+**Intern ID:** CT6WDS1263
+**Company:** CODTECH IT SOLUTIONS PVT.
+LTD.
+**Domain:** Data Science
+**Duration:** 6 Weeks (July 10th, 2024 - August 25th, 2024)
+**Mentor:** Muzammil Ahmed

 ## Project Overview

 This project demonstrates the application of linear regression using the California Housing dataset.
-The goal is to predict the median house prices in various districts of California based on multiple features such as average income, house age, and more.
+The objective is to predict the median house prices in various districts of California based on features such as median income, house age, average number of rooms, and more.

 ## Dataset

-The California Housing dataset is used in this project, which is derived from the 1990 U.S. Census.
-The dataset includes data about housing in California, such as the average income of residents in a block, the median house value, the average number of rooms, etc.
+The California Housing dataset, derived from the 1990 U.S. Census, includes the following features:

-### Features

-The dataset contains the following features:

 - `MedInc`: Median income in block group.
 - `HouseAge`: Median house age in block group.